-Further, when coyotes and wolves hunt prey in the wild, they devour organs rich with enzymes, such as the prey’s pancreas, which provide supplemental, live digestive enzymes.
+Further, when coyotes and wolves hunt prey in the wild, they devour organs rich with enzymes, such as the prey's pancreas, which provides supplemental, live digestive enzymes.

 Because they receive sufficient enzymes from their prey for digestion, their own metabolic and digestive processes are not taxed.
 Their bodies are able to readily supply ample amounts of metabolic enzymes to carry out other important bodily functions.

 For many reasons, most pet owners don't consider their pet's ancestral diet when deciding what to feed their pet.